Teaching a child to groom

 Hair

 Children with short hair have pretty low-maintenance routines, so it shouldn’t be too hard for them to take control here.
-Baby just needs to learn to wash his hair, rinse out the soap, and run a brush through it.
+Baby just needs to learn to wash their hair, rinse out the soap, and run a brush through it.

 Teeth